-Are you on a quest for that special gift for the Dungeon Master in your life?
+Are you on a quest for gift ideas for the Dungeon Master in your life?
 Your search is over adventurer!

 I’ve searched the realm for Dungeon Master gifts that will give you a +1 to your charisma.
 Whether you’re looking for a Christmas gift, birthday gift or something just to say thank you for an amazing campaign, I’ve got you covered!